denizhanaksakal/typescript-fundamentals/README.md

 + Const Enums returns position of that Enum, cannot convert this position to value

 # Functions
-+ Typed parameters
++ Typed Parameters
-+ Defining functions
++ Defining Functions
-  + Hoisted/function declaration can be used any where
+  + Hoisted function and function declaration can be used any where
   + Function expression must be used after declaration
-+ Return values
++ Return Values
 + Async/Await
-+ Optional parameters (name?:string)
++ Optional Parameters (name?:string)
 + Arrow Functions
   + Ideal for inner functions
-+ Default Parameters
++ Default Parameters (If parameter is not passed default value can be used)
-+ Rest parameters (…restParameters:string[])
++ Rest Parameters (…restParameters:string[])
-+ Parameters destructuring
++ Parameters De-structuring
   + Can pass the properties of type as a parameter

 # Interface